ETC-A/etca-spec/base-isa.md

 Both computation formats share a lot of similarities.
 For both, the first byte has the structure `0x SS CCCC`.

 - `SS` is a size marker and reserved for extensions.
-For the base instructions this _must_ always be `01`
+For the base instructions this is always `01`.
 - `CCCC` is a 4 bit opcode deciding which operation to execute.

 ### 2 Register Computation